gitter-badger/Computational-Topology/README.md

-This is the repository for Portland State's Computational Topology course.
+This is the repository for Portland State University's Computational Topology course.